 Section 18703 also includes a provision titled "Specific Rules for Special Circumstances," which provides in part that there is no potential conflict of interest if the decision involves a proposal to set or adjust the amount of an assessment or tax for broadly provided public services that is applied equally, proportionally, or by the same percentage to the official's interest and all businesses, properties, or individuals subject to the assessment or tax.
-This exception, however, does not apply if the decision would initially impose the assessment or tax, or determine the boundaries of a property or who is subject to the assessment or tax.
-Under this exception, a Council Member is only permitted to take part in setting or adjusting the amount of the assessment or tax, once the decisions to implement the assessment or tax, or determine which property or persons that will be subject to the assessment or tax have already been made.
+This exception, however, does not apply if the decision would initially impose the assessment or tax, or determine the boundaries of a property or who is subject to the assessment or tax in setting or adjusting the amount of the assessment or tax, once the decisions to implement the assessment or tax, or determine which property or persons that will be subject to the assessment or tax have already been made.